nuriel77/iri-playbook/docs/installation.rst

 Running the Playbook
 ====================

 By default, the playbook will run locally on the server where you've cloned it to.

-If you are installing on several nodes at once and have configured a new inventory file (e.g. ``inventory-mutli``) makes sure to refernce this file on the command below instead of the default ``inventory``.
+If you are installing on several nodes at once, you can copy ``inventory-multi.example`` to ``inventory-mutli`` and makes sure to refernce this file on the command below instead of the default ``inventory`` when running the playbook.

 This will run the installer on a **single node**: